cdaein/vite-plugin-ssam-timelapse/README.md

 ffmpeg -framerate 5 -pattern_type glob -i '*.png' -c:v libx264 -preset slow -crf 20 -pix_fmt yuv420p -y output.mp4
 ```

-Note that `ffmpeg` expects the filenames are sequential.
-If you delete files from the image sequence, you will need to rename them before running the ffmpeg command.
+Note that `ffmpeg` expects the filenames to be sequential.
+From my testing on Mac, `'*.png'` will continue to work even if some images are missing, but if you get an error, you will need to rename them before running the ffmpeg command.

 ## License